PatrickMaiyer/Portapack_Wiki/Compile-on-Arch-based-distro-(exclude-Asahi).md

 sudo pacman -S git tar wget dfu-util cmake make python3 bzip2 lz4 curl hackrf python-distutils-extra python-setuptools python-pip python-yaml
 ``

-_I have no idea why, but if you use nushell as your default shell, you need to install `libopencm3`package, otherwise it would call it fail._
+_If you use nushell as your default shell, you need to install `libopencm3`package, otherwise it would call it fail.
+The best solution is don’t use nushell_

 Check the output and make sure the packages listed above were installed correctly.

 # 2. Install ARM `gcc-arm-none-eabi` package from `AUR`

+_you can follow the instructions in [Debian based distro page in this wiki](https://github.com/eried/portapack-mayhem/wiki/Compile-firmware#using-arm-on-debian) as well.
+This doesn’t work before and it turns out that its nushell caused the bug.
+If you don’t use nushell, you are all good with that set up._

 _This will automatically add the path of arm toolchain to the ``PATH`` of your default shell (for example: ``bash``, ``zsh``, ``fish``, and ``nushell``)._